OpenElements/open-elements-website/content/posts/2023-04-18-detect-null-errors-with-static-analysis.md

 ---
 outdated: false
 showInBlog: true
-title: "Programming language Java: Detecting NullPointerExceptions with Static Code Analysis"
+title: "Detecting NullPointerExceptions with Static Code Analysis"
 date: 2023-04-18
 author: hendrik
 excerpt: "NullPointerExceptions are one of the most common sources of errors in Java.
-However, these errors can be significantly minimized through static code analysis."
+However, these errors can be significantly minimized through static code analysis.
+This post gives an overview of annotations can be used to handle 'null' in Java in a better way."
 categories: [Java]
 origin: https://www.heise.de/blog/Programmiersprache-Java-Null-Fehler-mit-statischer-Analyse-aufspueren-7351944.html
 preview_image: "/posts/2023-04-18-detect-null-errors-with-static-analysis/preview.jpg"